yujiri8/yujiri.xyz/software/pythontut8.md

 [Previous lesson: Classes](pythontut7)

 Well, you've basically got all the core concepts of Python now.
-For this penultimate chapter, I'm going to go through a couple of less central, but extremely useful things that wouldn't really have made sense without understanding objects first.
+For this penultimate chapter, I'm going to go through a couple of less fundamental, but very useful things that wouldn't really have made sense without understanding objects first.

 # Generators

 Generators are one of the most awesome applications of what I taught about classes in part 7.
 I use them every day I write Python.
 What they do is basically allow you to work with sequences without computing up-front exactly what's in the sequence.
-Instead, it's like iterating on a list but each element in the list is only computed when you ask for it.
+It's like iterating on a list but each element in the list is only computed when you ask for it.
 They're useful for dealing with huge amounts of data without using too much memory, and can even work with *infinite* sequences!

-To really understand how generators work, it's useful to understand how iteration really works under the hood.
+To understands how generators work, it's useful to understand how iteration works.
 Between all the things you can iterate on - tuples, lists, strings, dicts - there's a common interface or protocol, called *iterable*.
 An iterable is anything that has an `__iter__` method that returns an *iterator*.
-An *iterator* in turn is something that has a `__next__` method that returns the next item.
+An *iterator* is something that has a `__next__` method that returns the next item.

 To see how all sequence types implement these, check this out (`iter` and `next` are builtin functions that call the `__iter__` and `__next__` methods, just for readability):
 ```python